SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

     threadpool:
       coreSize: 30
       maxSize: 60
-  # The following settings control the settings of our device type mappings execution.
+  # The following settings control the settings of the device type mappings execution.
   mappingExecution:
     # This section contains all settings related to external, custom-action execution.
     http: